-What is the typical outcome after career counseling with you?
+What is the typical outcome after career coaching and counseling with you?

 - A greater sense of who you are and the gifts you bring